 Hi, I will try to give my thoughts on your article.
 You did a fine job.
 You used a couple of strange words that I am not familiar with, but that is probably my fault Hopefully my corrections will be helpful.

-My grandfather built a low-rise block of flats in the early 1960's, soon after arriving to Bergamo from Milan.
-He wanted to invest money from his own leather handbag firm he'd set up in partnership with his brother and launched in a building project with the help of my father, a construction engineer.
+My grandfather built a low-rise block of flats in the early 1960's, soon after arriving to Bergamo from Milan. [the correct phrase is "arriving in" but I would use "moving to" which implies a permanent move instead of just a visit] He wanted to invest money from his own leather handbag firm he'd set up in partnership with his brother and launched in a building project with the help of my father, a construction engineer.
 After the first building was completed, the scheme came to a grinding halt owing to the concil's scheme for developing social housing in the neighbourhood.
 Part of the land was expropriated and the other planned buildings never saw the light.
 Instead of selling the first one, my grandfather kept it as an asset.
 The flats were soon rented and now, of these historical tenants that moved in in the '60's only a few remain, as some have died and others moved out.
 But Mr. M. is still a tenant.

 To prove it even with facts, Mr M. suddenly opens his wallet and after warning me not to be moved, shows me a passport-size photo of my father (who passed away nearly 10 years ago).
 He's convinced he brings him good luck.

 I offered to make some coffee, but he said I shouldn't trouble to mess up the machine… however, if I poured him some vermouth, for instance, I shouldn't have any problem at all!